 Picking wild raspberries or blueberries?
 Take note of flowering and fruiting!
-Submit a one-time report.
+Submit a phenology report.

 Having a 'stay-cation' this year?
 Keep track of your backyard trees or native plants in your neighborhood!
-Add new phenology event dates to the life-cycle report your started this spring.
+Report your phenology observations as the plants go through different life cycle stages.

 The data you submit during the summer months helps scientists track how plants respond to changes in climate over time...
 You can check too!
 When were Rudbeckia blooming in your state last year?
 Five years ago?
 View the data!

 Reporting on flowers, trees and grasses you see this summer is easy!
 Follow these quick steps.

 - Identify your Plant - Check the over 400 species on the Budburst Plant List .
 But, even if your plant is not on our list, you can still submit a report!

 - Log into your Budburst Account - submit your Phenology Observation using your handheld device or record your observations on a field report form (downloadable from your plant's webpage and the bottom of this project page) and post your findings later.

 - Track your data - check your data from previous years in your Budburst Account, or view data from other observers using the Data menu.
 Is this year's flowers or fruits appearing earlier or later than previous years?

 We invite you to track your plant over the entire growing season.
 Submit phenology observations as you monitor your plant through multiple phenophase events, from bud burst to all leaves withered.
 If you missed the first few events, don't worry, the data you DO collect will be helpful!

 All observations are helpful in understanding how plants respond to changes in climate and atmosphere over time.